 HE: My involvement stems from my previous advocacy work in the realm of Public Health and my need to connect to climate change and learn more about that topic.
 The name of the organization pretty much gave me what I was looking for and I also saw some of the campaigns that ACE was promoting at the time, such as the Do One Thing challenge.
 Seeing the work of Action Fellows before me also helped to influence my decision to apply to the ACE Action Fellowship.

-HE: During my time with the Alliance for Climate Education, I’ve had the opportunity to take part in a variety of actions that have been personal accomplishments to me.
+HE: During my time with the Action for the Climate Emergency, I’ve had the opportunity to take part in a variety of actions that have been personal accomplishments to me.
 One of my main accomplishments during my time with ACE was attending the ratification of the Paris Climate Agreement.
 Others include being invited to a screening of Al Gore’s “An Inconvenient Sequel’ before it was released, making videos with NowThis and Years of Living Dangerously, and meeting other activists who have done promising work in this space.

 IH: How do you balance taking care of yourself and your call to activism?